Hivemapper enhances ADAS capabilities, ensuring safer and more informed driving experiences in real-time conditions.

 With dashcams as eyes, the Hivemapper network sees more places around the world with more frequency.
 While Google has 1 shot every 2 years, Hivemapper has more than 100 shots.
 Hivemapper’s high refresh rate provides the real-time insights an ADAS system needs to understand its surroundings and drive.

-Hivemapper launched HONEY Bursts, a bounty feature for targeting mapping, in August.
+, in August.
 Map customers can incentivize fresh data for certain locations, whether it's a neighborhood or an entire town.
 This feature gives them the ability to decide how much this coverage is worth to them and create incentives for the community to deliver.
-Read more about HONEY Bursts here
+Read more about Bursts here

 Hivemapper’s end-to-end map AI platform can supercharge your ADAS system with the following products:

 Street level Imagery to train your own models for ADAS